Niagara Falls | A History With a View

 Minolta Tower (Seagram Tower) – 325 feet / 99 metres

-On March 15th 1961, construction began on the Seagram Tower.
+On March 15th 1961, construction of the Seagram Tower began on the Canadian side.
 It was completed on June 1st 1962 at a cost of $1.2 million dollars.
-The tower was developed on a 1.8 acre site on the top of the moraine overlooking the Horseshoe Falls (area known as the Fallsview Tourist District).
+The tower was developed on a 1.8 acre site on top of the moraine overlooking the Horseshoe Falls (in the area now known as the Fallsview Tourist District).

-The tower would measure three hundred and twenty-five (325) feet tall, making it six hundred and fifty-five (655) feet above the base of the Horseshoe Falls.
-The top of the flag pole is nine hundred and thirty-two feet above sea level.
+The tower measures 325 feet tall, making it 655 feet above the base of the Horseshoe Falls.
+The top of the flag pole is 932 feet above sea level!

 SKYLON TOWER – 520 feet / 158 metres

-In May of 1964, construction began on the Skylon Tower measuring five hundred (520) feet tall on a site atop the moraine overlooking the Falls, between Murray and Robinson Streets in Niagara Falls, Ontario.
+In May of 1964, construction began on the Skylon Tower measuring 520 feet tall near to the Minolta Tower, atop the moraine overlooking the Falls between Murray Hill and Robinson Street in Niagara Falls, Ontario.
 Property for the project was leased from Mr. George Sainovich and the New York Central Railway.
-A portion of Warren Street, a city of Niagara Falls right of way was leased for 99 years at a cost of $500 per year (What a deal!!)
+A portion of Warren Street, a city of Niagara Falls right of way was leased for 99 years at a cost of $500 per year.
+(What a deal!!)

-Not only is the Skylon Tower designed to have one of the best views of Niagara Falls, but the Yellow Bug Elevators play their role as well.
-Each glass-enclosed elevator provides maximum sight lines as it ascends and descends at 500 feet per minute and is capable of holding up to 30 people.
-In addition to the elevators, this tower has two separate 662 step zig-zag staircases leading to the lowest level from the globe at the top of the tower.
-(I think I’ll take the elevator.)
+Not only is the Skylon Tower designed to have one of the best views of all three of the Niagara Falls, but the Yellow Bug Elevators play a role as well.
+Each glass-enclosed elevator provides maximum sight lines for up to 30 people as it ascends and descends at 500 feet per minute.

-The Skylon tower features an arcade, boutique shopping mall, and a 360 degree revolving restaurant that hosts both a fine dining restaurant and a family friendly buffet.
-The tower also boasts an observation deck That allows you to explore the view at your own pace.
+The Skylon tower features an arcade, boutique shopping mall, a family friendly buffet, as well as fine dining in a 360 degree Revolving Dining Room.
+The tower also boasts an indoor/outdoor observation deck that allows you to explore the view at your own pace.
 Both the elevator ride and access to the observation decks are free when dining.

 The Skylon Tower is home to one of the most breathtaking views of Niagara Falls and is an excellent place to witness both the seasonal fireworks and the illuminated Falls, which are visible at night during the summer months.

-Niagara Falls has always been a place where people have come to see a breathtaking display of mother nature’s power and beauty.
-Over the last 150 years, man has aided that display by building structures to give onlookers new and exciting vantage points to view the Falls.
+Niagara Falls has always been a place where people have come to see an unparalleled display of mother nature’s power and beauty.
+Over the last 150 years, people have built structures to give onlookers new and exciting vantage points to view the Falls.
 Structures will continue to get taller and more impressive, but the real gem of Niagara Falls will always be the Falls themselves.
 No matter where you view them from, they are always an impressive sight.